Carrboro High School: Athletics

 Carrboro High School is a 3A high school in North Carolina.
-It offers the same varsity sports as Chapel Hill High School.
-Carrboro High School has access to a baseball field, a softball field, a track, a gymnasium, and two general practice fields.
-These two fields are used for football and soccer during the fall season.
+Carrboro High School has access to a baseball field, a softball field, a track, a gymnasium, two general practice fields, and a cross country course.
+The two fields are used for football and soccer during the fall season.

 Carrboro cross-country won the school's first trophy from its second-place finish in the Open race at the Tanglewood Invitational, held in Winston-Salem.
 Carrboro High's women's cross country team won the 2A state championship in 2009, 2010, 2011, 2012, and 2014 and the boys cross country team won the state championship in 2010.
-The women's track & field team won the 2A state championship in 2011, 2012, and 2013, and the women's soccer team won in 2012, 2015, and 2016.The Jags added their first 2A dual team men's tennis state championship in spring 2014.
+The women's track & field team won the 2A state championship in 2011, 2012, and 2013, and the women's soccer team won in 2012, 2015, and 2016.
+The Jags added their first 2A dual team men's tennis state championship in spring 2014.
 Max Fritsch and Jake Zinn also won the school's first individual tennis title, taking the 2014 2A doubles state championship.
 Both feats were repeated in 2015.
 Men's swimming won state champions in 2010, 2011, 2012, and 2015.
 Carrboro High School won the Wells Fargo Conference Cup every year since 2011 and the Wells Fargo Cup three times in 2011–2012, 2012–2013, and 2013–2014 school years for having the strongest 2A athletic program in the state.

 Arts

-Carrboro High was home to the Carrboro High School Jaguar Regiment.
-In 2011, the Jaguar Regiment finished the season undefeated in its class.
-While the marching band had fewer than 30 people in it, the Jaguar Regiment managed to net first in its class at the 34th Brick Capitol Classic marching competition in 2013..
-While the marching band eventually grew too small and ended, many other arts programs have emerged.
 Carrboro High School is now home to three a cappella groups.
 Students also perform a fall play, an annual spring musical and several One Acts performances (which are all written, directed and performed by students).